-Just off the north end for Okinawa Cross-State Highway, you will see a sea of blue on your left.
-The view here is so beautiful, especial on sunny days.
+Just off the north end of the Okinawa Cross-State Highway, you will see a sea of blue on your left.
+The view here is so beautiful, especially on sunny days.
 It’s nature’s way of saying WELCOME TO NORTHERN OKINAWA.

-Welcome to Nago bay, the gateway to northern Okinawa, home to the largest aquarium in Asia and the home to some of the most untouched nature and exotic animals in Japan.
-The coastal road along Nago bay is one of the most used roads in Okinawa.
-Millions pass through here every year.
+Welcome to Nago Bay, the gateway to northern Okinawa.
+It’s home to the largest aquarium in Asia and the home to some of the most untouched nature and exotic animals in Japan.
+The coastal road along Nago Bay is one of the most used roads in Okinawa.
+In fact, millions pass through every year!

 Dolphin and whale hunting near Nago ( photo source: http://www.uema.co.jp)

 Before the coastal road was built, this area used to be beach stretch a few kilometers northward.
 In spring every year, many dolphins and whales pass this area.
-Before industrialization, without rich natural resources, Okinawans, like people live in other island nations, take what nature offers.
-They hunt the dolphins and whales for meat.
+Before industrialization, without rich natural resources, Okinawans, like people that live in other island nations, took what nature offered.
+They hunted the dolphins and whales for meat.

-Dolphin and whale hunt continued in this area until the 1960s.
-Before that, dolphins and whales hunt was the income source for many local families.
+Dolphin and whale hunts continued in this area until the 1960s.
+Before that, dolphin and whale hunts were the income source for many local families.

-Industrial Japan and modernization of Okinawa changes the landscape of this region.
-Dolphins no longer come to Nago bay and the story of dolphin hunting is slowing being washed away over time.
-People born after the war in Okinawa may not realize the history of Nago bay.
+Industrial Japan and the modernization of Okinawa changed the landscape of this region.
+Dolphins no longer come to Nago Bay and the story of dolphin hunting is slowing being washed away over time.
+People born after the war in Okinawa may not realize the history of Nago Bay.

-The dolphin statue near Kyuta Service Station in Nago.
+The dolphin statue is near Kyuta Service Station in Nago.
 Exact location here.

 This part of bloody history is not featured in today’s tourism-driven economy.
-Officials may not want to remind tourist the struggle for survival Okinawans had to face while they are looking the beautiful Nago bay.
+Officials may not want to remind tourists the struggle for survival Okinawans had to face while they are looking at the beautiful Nago Bay.
 Now when I see an elderly Okinawan looking out to the water in Nago, I can see the flashbacks through their eyes.
-The color they see in the water is different from those who come to visit Nago, and that they see is the true color of Okinawa.
+The color they see in the water is different from those who come to visit Nago, and what they see is the true color of Okinawa.

-It’s story like this I want to preserve through the Okinawa Map project.
-As Okinawa grows, the trace of such story may only be found in history books and the Okinawa Map you have on your wall.
-Aren’t you glad that you get to a part of carrying on this secret?
+It’s stories like this I want to preserve through the Okinawa Map project.
+As Okinawa grows, the trace of such stories may only be found in history books and the Okinawa Map you have on your wall.
+Aren’t you glad that you get to be a part of carrying on this secret?

 Check out another article about another secret hidden in this area on the map.
 Besides the beautiful view, there is much more to be discovered about this area.